ChloeSAPage/spacetraders-app/README.md

 # Improvements

+1. Better use of the type system

+Define types for props and API response instead of using any

-1. Better error handling
+2. Better error handling

 Errors should be handled according to the HTTP response (404, 401, 418 etc.)

-2. Testing and mocking
+3. Testing and mocking

-3. Better use of the type system
+Write tests

 # What I learnt

 1. async functions need to return `Promise<T>`

 2. You can type props in react

+3. That you can make custom types in typescript